Chapter 10

 Since we can never be righteousness enough through our own merits, the Bible teaches us that true righteousness can only come to us through faith and belief in God.

-As we read the New Testament we find that the Apostle Paul truly sought this righteousness that comes from God.
-To see this let read about how he rejected the righteousness he had from following the Law to receive the righteousness that comes from God through faith.
-It is recorded for us in,
+To see this let us read that Paul actually rejected the righteousness he had from following the Law.
+He did this to receive the righteousness that comes from God through faith in Him.

 Philippians 3:3-9